albar965/littlenavmap-manual/src/en/CRASHREPORT.rst

 -  Window layout
 -  KML files.

-No files are modified or removed.
+No user files are modified or removed.

 A Zip file with all important settings and other files is created and can be shown by clicking the blue link in the notification dialog.